 Like the saying goes: if you’re not part of the solution, you’re part of the problem.
 I think it’s fair to want and expect “mainstream” bestselling writers to write diverse characters at least occasionally.
 I don’t think the writing of these characters in any way prevents writers of color from being successful at telling their own stories.
 Bestselling authors take shelf space away from ALL non-bestselling authors whether they are diverse authors or not, whether the stories are diverse or not.

-We can maybe ask them to take a long holiday and give a few new people a chance, but somehow I don’t think they’ll go for it.
-Instead we could just keep asking them to diversify their writing.
 My first thought is for my diverse readers and students.
 It breaks my heart to see them feel so excluded from the adventures that they love to read.
 And I want the books that reflect their identities to be bestsellers because only finding themselves in the nichy corners of the book world is almost worse in a way.
-The success of my diverse colleagues is secondary, though, of course, not entirely unconnected, especially if they actually write diversely.
-If a diverse book by a diverse author becomes a bestseller it is a double win.
+The success of my diverse colleagues is not entirely unconnected, especially if they actually write diversely.
+When a diverse book by a diverse author becomes a bestseller it is a double win.
 I’m all for it.

-But in the meantime, would it have been so bad if the Harry Potter series had looked like this?
+But also, would it be so bad if the Harry Potter series looked like this?